 Curtis Hanson, director of L.A.
 Confidential, spoke about Goldsmith's impressive work, stating that he had figured out the soundtrack for the film before the score was created, leaving Goldsmith to tie the picture together.

-"I already had all the songs in the picture and what Jerry needed to do was not only create a score, but do it in such a way that it wouldn't feel like the songs and the score were in two different pictures," said Hansen.
+"I already had all the songs in the picture and what Jerry needed to do was not only create a score, but do it in such a way that it wouldn't feel like the songs and the score were in two different pictures," said Hanson.

-The soundtrack features artists like Dean Martin, Chet Baker and Gerry Mulligan.
+The soundtrack features artists like Dean Martin, Chet Baker, and Gerry Mulligan.
 Kay Starr's "Wheel of Fortune" is deliciously immersive with the sound of a spinning wheel offset by her siren-like vocals.
 Hints of doo-wop emerge among the persistent jazziness.
 "Look for the Silver Lining" by Chet Baker is a soft, dancey tune in which the piano flirts with the listener.

 "The motif that was consistent in the songs was the trumpet of Chet Baker on several tracks and Bobby Hacket on a couple of others.
-So, Jerry took the trumpet and used it throughout the score to create a musical whole," said Hansen.
+So, Jerry took the trumpet and used it throughout the score to create a musical whole," said Hanson.

 Goldsmith succeeded in blending together the soundtrack's jazz and blues sound with the score's powerful, world-building additions to L.A.
 Confidential.